UtsavRao/PRODIGY_DS_01/README.md

 ##### Tools Used
 1. Python: Programming language used for data analysis and model implementation.
-2.Pandas: Data manipulation and analysis library in Python.
+2. Pandas: Data manipulation and analysis library in Python.
-3.Scikit-Learn: Machine learning library for building and evaluating predictive models.
+3. Scikit-Learn: Machine learning library for building and evaluating predictive models.
-4.Matplotlib and Seaborn: Libraries for data visualization.
+4. Matplotlib and Seaborn: Libraries for data visualization.
-5.Google Colab: Cloud-based platform for running Python code and Jupyter notebooks.
+5. Google Colab: Cloud-based platform for running Python code and Jupyter notebooks.

 ###### Author
 Utsav Yadav